ShereneC/student-workbook/src/reflections/wk2/Day2.md

 # Dos Dia - JAVASCRIPT FUNCTIONS, OBJECTS, AND LOOPS

 Today's Reflection: I understand the concepts.
-I am having a hard time
+I am having a hard time putting them into the code and making them work.

 ## What are the three ways to syntactically write a function?
 What are the differences in how the function acts (if any)?